Skip to main content

 Select a Redis asset and open the Query tab.
 Like databases, Redis connections can be tunneled through an SSH asset.

-Redis Key Browser
+Key Browser

 The key browser provides a visual interface for exploring Redis data: